rsolano/CarND-Traffic-Sign-Classifier-P2/writeup.md

 The code for calculating the accuracy of the model is located in cell 15.

 My final model results were:
+* training set accuracy of 99.5%
 * validation set accuracy of 93%
-* test set accuracy of 91%
+* test set accuracy of 91.4%

 * What architecture was chosen?
 LeNet